 The suggestion that 5-HTP benefits weight loss similarly requires more evidence.
 There are a handful of studies that have yielded interesting results.
-The theory is that 5-HTP may make a person feel full, leading to decreased appetite and calorie intake.
+The theory is that 5-HTP may make a person feel full, thus decreasing appetite and calorie intake.

 The vast majority of weight-loss diets ultimately fail.
-The process involves an increase in the production of hormones that make us feel hungry.
-The constant hunger pangs ensure that an individual finds it challenging to stick to a long-term diet.
+The process involves increasing the production of hormones that make us feel hungry.
+The constant hunger pangs ensure that individuals find it challenging to stick to long-term diets.
 There is a possibility that 5-HTP could combat these hormones while still suppressing appetite.

 Using 5-HTP for Anxiety

 A growing number of people use 5-HTP for anxiety and panic reduction purposes.
 The main issue is, once again, the depth of research.
 In this instance, the few available studies are likely outdated.

 A study published in Psychiatry Research in 2002 found that 5-HTP consumption helped reduce panic and anxiety.
 However, it was only effective in volunteers with panic disorder.
 The supplement made no difference amongst individuals without the disorder.